About us

 Newhaven is benefitting from being part of the greater Brighton city deal area which will enable it to fulfil its economic potential and become a high-performing urban economy.

-Programme Director, Corinne, has more than 15 years’ experience building partnerships, effective strategy and organisational capacity for public and private sector organisations.
-Working with partners of the Enterprise Zone, the local community and businesses, Corinne is responsible for the delivery of the Enterprise Zone’s three strategic priorities; quality growth, inclusive growth and sustainable growth.
+Programme Director, Corinne, has more than 15 years experience building partnerships, effective strategy and organisational capacity for public and private sector organisations.
+Working with partners of the Enterprise Zone, the local community & businesses, Corinne is responsible for the delivery of the Enterprise Zone’s three strategic priorities; quality growth, inclusive growth & sustainable growth.

 With strong business development experience across public and private sector organisations, Michelle is adept at building strong relationships with a wide range of stakeholders.
 Her role with the Enterprise Zone will focus on supporting the delivery of objectives across key sectors and businesses and to lead a programme of business events in collaboration with key partners.